-Specific annual objectives are agreed by the Corporation and circulated to all staff.
-The College's specific development objectives for 2021-22 and achievement of those objectives are addressed below.
-In summary, of the twenty objectives under goals 1, 2 and 3 of the 2021-22 Development Plan, sixteen were fully met and four were partially met.
+The College's 3-year strategic plan sets out specific annual objectives that are agreed by the Corporation and circulated to all staff.
+The College's specific development objectives for 2022-23 and achievement of those objectives are addressed below.
+In summary, of the 17 objectives under goals 1, 2 and 3 of the 2022-23 Development Plan, nine were fully met and eight were partially met.